 - Check the eligibility requirements.

-- Follow the guidelines set out in the Aquatic Activity Operational Plan Template – PDF and create your own Operational Plan.
+- Follow the guidelines set out in the Aquatic Activity Operational Plan Template – DOC and create your own Operational Plan.

 - Select the 'Apply online' button.